-On August 14, 2019, a new public charge rule was published by U.S. Citizenship and Immigration Services.
+On August 14, 2019, a new public charge rule was published by U.S. Citizenship and Immigration Services (USCIS).
 The new rule is scheduled to go into effect on October 15, 2019, but may be delayed by the courts due to legal challenges.
-Regardless, the new rule is not retroactive so receipt of public benefits prior to the effective date will not be considered.

 What is a ‘public charge’?
 A public charge has historically been defined as a person likely to become primarily dependent on the government for financial and material support.
 Under current immigration law, an individual seeking admission to the United States or seeking to adjust status to permanent resident (i.e. obtain a green card) may be denied if the individual is determined likely to become a public charge.

 What does the new rule change?
-The new rule redefines the definition of a public charge.
-Instead of a public charge being defined as someone likely to become primarily dependent on the government for income support, the new rule defines a public charge as a person who receives any number of public benefits for more than 12 months over a 36-month period.
+The new rule redefines “public charge”.
+Instead of a public charge meaning someone likely to become primarily dependent on the government for income support, the new rule defines a public charge as a person who receives certain public benefits for more than 12 months over a 36-month period.
 Receiving two benefits in one month counts as two months of benefits towards the 12-month limit.
-Programs considered public benefits have now been expanded to include Medicaid, food stamps/SNAP, housing assistance, and others.
-Additionally, immigration officials will now begin to consider factors such as English proficiency, medical conditions, education, income, and age when determining public charge status.
+The list of public benefits used to determine whether someone is a public charge has also been expanded to include most forms of Medicaid, food stamps/Supplemental Nutrition Assistance Program (SNAP) benefits, housing assistance, and a few others.
+Additionally, immigration officials will consider factors such as English proficiency, medical conditions, education, income, and age when determining public charge status.

 Who is NOT affected?
-Most importantly, this rule only applies to the individual seeking status change and not to family members who are U.S. citizens or green card holders.
-Children, spouses, or other family members who are U.S. citizens or green card holders can continue to receive public benefits without it impacting the intending immigrant’s public charge status.
-There are many other individuals who are also exempt from the public charge rule, including:
+Most importantly, this rule only applies to the individual seeking status change and not to family members who are U.S. citizens or lawful permanent residents, also known as green card holders.
+A non-citizen subject to the public charge rule is not impacted if his or her child, spouse, or other family member who is a U.S. citizen or green card holder receives public benefits.
+There are many other individuals who are also exempt from the public charge rule, including, but not limited to:

 What programs count towards public charge determination?
-Programs that provide cash assistance like TANF (Temporary Assistance for Needy Families), SSI (Supplemental Security Income), and SAGA (State Administered General Assistance, as well as SNAP (Supplemental Nutrition Assistance Program/Food Stamps), public housing, Section 8 housing and rental assistance, and many adult Medicaid programs.
+Programs that provide cash assistance like Temporary Assistance for Needy Families (TANF, known in Connecticut as TFA), Supplemental Security Income (SSI), and State Administered General Assistance (SAGA) , as well as SNAP/Food Stamps, public housing, Section 8 housing and rental assistance, and many adult Medicaid programs.